Where to Ski in Japan

 - See our Japan ski resort statistics which includes the proportion of beginner, intermediate and advanced runs, resort size and snowfall.

-- See the tables below regarding accommodation, culture, and family friendliness.
+- See the tables below regarding accommodation and culture.

 - See the information below regarding Japan snow quantity and quality, resort size, and Japan ski resorts where off-piste skiing and snowboarding is possible.